 High risk

-In adult practice, high flow oxygen delivery is anything over 6l/min.
+In adult practice, high-flow oxygen delivery is anything over 6l/min.
 In paediatrics, it is 2l/kg/min up to the adult maximum of 60l/min.
-In one of my favourite studies to date (and certainly in keeping with the DFTB ethos) five anaesthetists gargled 10mls of red food dye, inhaled to their vital capacity and then coughed.
-They then repeated the experiment using blue food dye and HFNC at 60l/min and compared the distance traveled.
-They showed a baseline cough distance of 2.48m increasing up to 2.91m with high flow.
+In one of my favourite studies to date (and certainly in keeping with the DFTB ethos), five anaesthetists gargled 10mls of red food dye, inhaled to their vital capacity and then coughed.
+They then repeated the experiment using blue food dye and HFNC at 60l/min and compared the distance travelled.
+They showed a baseline cough distance of 2.48m, increasing to 2.91m with high flow.
 Of course, children have a much smaller vital capacity.

-This is in contradiction to the data from Hui et al. (2019).
+This contradicts the data from Hui et al. (2019).
 They used a human-patient-simulator (as opposed to humans in the above study), smoke and lasers.
-With a properly fitted mask flow forward flow was increased to ~26 cm with 5cm of CPAP and to around 33cm with 20cm of CPAP.
-With HFNC the exhalation distance increased from 6.5cm (10l/min) to ~17cm (60l/min).
-When the mask became loose or disconnected smoke was detected up to ~62cm laterally.
-So why the big difference in the studies?
+With a properly fitted mask, forward flow was increased to ~26 cm with 5cm of CPAP and to around 33cm with 20cm of CPAP.
+With HFNC, the exhalation distance increased from 6.5cm (10l/min) to ~17cm (60l/min).
+When the mask became loose or disconnected, smoke was detected up to ~62cm laterally.
+So why is there a big difference in the studies?
 It is the cough that causes the problem.

-This video from Sick Kids in Toronto says more than any words ever could.
+This Sick Kids in Toronto video says more than any words ever could.

 Whether you believe in the benefits of high-flow or not, pushing oxygen through the nose at 2l/kg/min and out through the mouth can create an aerosol spread of snot and virus.
-We would advise that it is only be used in cases where low flow oxygen therapy has failed.
-It also makes sense then, that it should only be started in the place where the patient is going to end up.
-It would not be wise to start a patient on HFNCO2 then wheel them through the hospital leaving a cloud of viral particles in their wake like some overactive Bisto Kid.
-And if you are going to do it with a coughing patient then it would be sensible to put a standard face mask on first.
+We would advise that it only be used when low-flow oxygen therapy fails.
+It also makes sense, then, that it should only be started where the patient will end up.
+It would not be wise to start a patient on HFNCO2 and then wheel them through the hospital, leaving a cloud of viral particles in their wake like some overactive Bisto Kid.
+If you are going to do it with a coughing patient, then it would be sensible to put a standard face mask on first.

 Non-invasive ventilation (CPAP or BiPAP)